 Put Notice - as defined in the Put Option Agreement.

-Sale and Auction Agreement - the Sale and Auction Agreement dated as of the date hereof among the Trust, the Sponsor and the Company relating to, among other things, the acquisition of the Asset LLC Member Interest by the Trust and under which (i) the Company the Asset LLC Member Interest to the Trust for an aggregate purchase price of and (ii) the Sponsor and the Company into certain covenants and agreements with respect to the Asset LLC Member Interest.
+Sale and Auction Agreement - the Sale and Auction Agreement dated as of June 29, 2000, as amended through the date hereof, among the Trust, the Sponsor and the Company relating to, among other things, the acquisition of the Asset LLC Member Interest by the Trust and under which (i) the Company will transfer on the Closing Date transferred the Asset LLC Member Interest to the Trust for an aggregate purchase price of $__________$25,000,200 and (ii) the Sponsor and the Company will enter entered into certain covenants and agreements with respect to the Asset LLC Member Interest.

 Securities Act - the Securities Act of 1933.

-Series - Series of the Trust created pursuant to a Series Supplement (as defined in the Trust Agreement) dated the date hereof and executed by the Sponsor and the Agent (as defined in the Facility Agreement).
+Series - Series Danno C McGarret D of the Trust created pursuant to a Series Supplement (as defined in the Trust Agreement) dated the date hereof and executed by the Sponsor and the Agent (as defined in the Facility Agreement).

 Series Certificate - the Series Certificate (as defined in the Trust Agreement) for the Series issued by the Trust on the date hereof.